 - Smart Tips that provided contextual information and additional knowledge at critical moments when employees hovered over in-app tips and fields.
 This increased data entry accuracy and improved ATS process governance.

-- Pop-Ups to alert employees to ATS process changes, new hiring regulations, mandatory training programs, and company news.
+- Pop-ups to alert employees to ATS process changes, new hiring regulations, mandatory training programs, and company news.

 With Whatfix, ManpowerGroup kept team members productive while also upskilling them to master ATS-related tasks, which helped the company maximize its ATS ROI and achieve its business outcomes.

-Reception to Whatfix was so positive that ManpowerGroup’s global leaders view Whatfix’s DAP as an effective employee training solution across its various business units and teams – providing additional in-app support and communication to employees for deadline reminders and new training alerts with Smart Tips and Pop-Ups.
+Reception to Whatfix was so positive that ManpowerGroup’s global leaders view Whatfix’s DAP as an effective employee training solution across its various business units and teams, providing additional in-app support and communication to employees for deadline reminders and new training alerts with Smart Tips and Pop-Ups.

-Whatfix DAP integrates with your new technologies to show employees how to use a technology to its full potential and produce better business results.
+Whatfix DAP integrates with your new technologies to show employees how to use technology to its full potential and produce better business results.
 DAPs break the resistance barriers by training your employees with interactive walkthroughs, giving them better access to information through Self Help, and guiding them through processes when they need help.